LAWYER PPC PLAYBOOK

 Putting It All Together

-Once your campaigns are built and have gone live, you’ll have to monitor them daily so that you can make optimizations that may save you time and money in the long run.
+Once your Law Firm PPC campaigns are built and have gone live, you’ll have to monitor them daily so that you can make optimizations that may save you time and money in the long run.

-Follow this guide when you’re setting up your campaign to improve your chances of seeing an ROI from your PPC campaigns.
+Follow this guide when you’re setting up your campaign to improve your chances of seeing an ROI from your law firm PPC campaigns.

-Have you ran a PPC campaign yet?
+Have you ran your Law Firm PPC campaign yet?
 Share your experience and tips with us in the comments!

 PPC Questions & Answers!

-What Happens During The First 90-Days Of a New PPC Campaign?
+What Happens During The First 90-Days Of a New Law Firm PPC Campaign?

-Unfortunately, there is a long learning period with any brand new PPC campaign.
+Unfortunately, there is a long learning period with any brand new Law Firm PPC campaign.
 This learning period is vital to the long-term success of your law firms’ PPC results.

 During the first few days after a brand new legal PPC campaign goes live, there is a lot going on behind the scenes (most of which you are probably unaware of).